-Hotshot Racing Review – Low-Poly, High-Fidelity Arcade Racing At Its Best
+Hotshot Racing Review – Pure Arcade Racing At Its Best

 Remember arcade racing games where you just pick a track, pick a car and go, go, go?
 As games get graphically more realistic and racing as a genre gets more niche, the current crop these days are heavily skewed toward realistic, if not simulation-esque, car racing rather than simple, arcade fun.